Holding Federal Officials Accountable.

 Additionally, in February 2017, we filed a motion in the 21st Circuit Court in St. Louis County, Missouri to unseal the divorce records of Andrew Puzder, President Trump’s nominee for Secretary of Labor.
 Press reports suggested that Puzder’s divorce records contained allegations of domestic abuse, but these records were sealed following Trump’s nomination of Puzder.
 CfA successfully worked to unseal the divorce records, and Mr. Puzder withdrew himself from consideration shortly thereafter.

 CfA continues to advocate for open, ethical, and accountable government at the federal level.
-Click below to learn more about our latest efforts to hold the federal government accountable.
+Click below to learn more about our latest efforts.